-Mr. Pete Marocco is the Deputy Assistant Secretary of Defense for African Affairs.
-In this capacity, he leads U.S. defense policy across Africa, and serves as the senior defense official charged with countering the continent’s transnational threats to American citizens, the U.S. homeland, and U.S. allies and partners.
+Mr. Pete Marocco is the Former Deputy Assistant Secretary of Defense for African Affairs.
+In this capacity, he led U.S. defense policy across Africa, and served as the senior defense official charged with countering the continent’s transnational threats to American citizens, the U.S. homeland, and U.S. allies and partners.
 He is responsible for strengthening partner capacity, enhancing cooperation, and working with the United States Africa Command on national security priorities.

 Prior to joining the Department of Defense, Mr. Marocco served as the Senior Advisor for Intelligence and Security at the Department of Commerce.
 He represented the Secretary of Commerce in interagency policy meetings on national security priorities and advised the Department’s Chief Financial Officer on the management of intelligence and security resources.